 (*1928 version after the original 14th hole was replaced with current 17th)

-The Cobbs Creek that return in 2023 will be significantly different than the one you visited for the last decades.
+The Cobbs Creek that returns in 2024 will be significantly different than the one you visited for the last decades.
 While many holes on the Olde Course will remain in the current configuration (1-5, 9-13, 17-18), there are significant changes coming to the western part of the property to bring back the original routing.
 In the early 1950s, the course was modified due to the erection of an anti-aircraft battery where the current City Line Sport Center driving range sits today.
-Those changes were skillfully made by Parks Superintendent Garrett Renn (Mountain View, Wedgewood, Cranbury, Little Mill) in conjunction with pro-golfer and architect George Fazio (Westover, Kimberton, Downingtown), but a superior design was lost.
+Those changes were skillfully made by Parks Superintendent Garrett Renn (Mountain View, Wedgewood, Cranbury, Little Mill) in conjunction with professional golfer turned architect George Fazio (Westover, Kimberton, Downingtown), but a superior design was lost.
 Here are the changes coming to the Olde Course:

 - After playing the 5th hole, the 6th will play from the current teeing ground, but shift 90-degrees right, up and over the hill to the 16th green.

 - The current 6th green will remain a par-3 to become the 12th hole and play from the current 14th tee.

 - The current 7th hole will become the par-4 9th, also playing from the current 14th tee area.